torvalds/linux/Documentation/dev-tools/kgdb.rst

 For kgdb/gdb, kgdboc is designed to work with a single serial port.
-It is intended to cover the circumstance where you want to use a serial console as your primary console as well as using it to perform kernel debugging.
+It is intended to cover the circumstance where you want to use a serial console as your primary console as well as using it to perform kernel deging.
 It is also possible to use kgdb on a serial port which is not designated as a system console.
 Kgdboc may be configured as a kernel built-in or a kernel loadable module.
-You can only make use of ``kgdbwait`` and early debugging if you build kgdboc into the kernel as a built-in.
+You can only make use of ``kgdbwait`` and early deging if you build kgdboc into the kernel as a built-in.

 Optionally you can elect to activate kms (Kernel Mode Setting) integration.
-When you use kms with kgdboc and you have a video driver that has atomic mode setting hooks, it is possible to enter the debugger on the graphics console.
+When you use kms with kgdboc and you have a video driver that has atomic mode setting hooks, it is possible to enter the deger on the graphics console.
 When the kernel execution is resumed, the previous graphics mode will be restored.
 This integration can serve as a useful tool to aid in diagnosing crashes or doing analysis of memory